 Variable Value port <portlist></portlist> Specifies the port(s) you want to enable LACP aggregation. no Removes LACP aggregation for the specified port(s) default Disables LACP aggregation by default.

 Assigning a key value to a port using ACLI

-Assign a key value for the specified port(s).
+Use this procedure to assign a key value for the specified port(s).